Franklin D. Roosevelt: Religious views

+Judeo-Christian ethics

 There is controversy among historians about Roosevelt's attitude to Jews and the Holocaust.
-Arthur M. Schlesinger Jr. says Roosevelt "did what he could do" to help Jews; David Wyman says Roosevelt's record on Jewish refugees and their rescue is "very poor" and one of the worst failures of his presidency.
+Arthur M. Schlesinger Jr. says Roosevelt "did what he could do" to help Jews.
+David Wyman says Roosevelt's record on Jewish refugees was one of the worst failures of his presidency.
 In 1923, as a member of the Harvard University board of directors, Roosevelt decided there were too many Jewish students at Harvard and helped institute a quota to limit the number of Jews admitted.
 After Kristallnacht in 1938, Roosevelt had his ambassador to Germany recalled to Washington.
-He did not loosen immigration quotas but did allow German Jews already in the U.S. on visas to stay indefinitely.
+He did not loosen immigration quotas but did allow German Jews already in the US on visas to stay indefinitely.
 According to Rafael Medoff, Roosevelt could have saved 190,000 Jewish lives by telling his State Department to fill immigration quotas to the legal limit, but his administration discouraged and disqualified Jewish refugees based on its prohibitive requirements that left less than 25% of the quotas filled.

-Adolf Hitler chose to implement the "Final Solution"—the extermination of the European Jewish population—by January 1942, and American officials learned of the scale of the Nazi extermination campaign in the following months.
-Against the objections of the State Department, Roosevelt convinced the other Allied leaders to issue the Joint Declaration by Members of the United Nations, which condemned the ongoing Holocaust and warned to try its perpetrators as war criminals.
-In 1943, Roosevelt told U.S. government officials that there should be limits on Jews in various professions to "eliminate the specific and understandable complaints which the Germans bore towards the Jews in Germany."
-The same year, Roosevelt was personally briefed by Polish Home Army intelligence agent Jan Karski who was an eyewitness of the Holocaust; pleading for action, Karski told him that 1.8 million Jews had already been exterminated.
-Karski recalled that Roosevelt "did not ask one question about the Jews".
+Nazi leaders chose to implement the "Final Solution"—the extermination of the European Jewish population—by January 1942, and American officials learned of the scale of the Nazi extermination campaign in the following months.
+Against the objections of the State Department, Roosevelt convinced the other Allied leaders to issue the Joint Declaration by Members of the United Nations, which condemned the ongoing Holocaust.
+In 1943, Roosevelt told US government officials that there should be limits on Jews in various professions to "eliminate the specific and understandable complaints which the Germans bore towards the Jews in Germany."
+The same year, Roosevelt was personally briefed by Polish Home Army intelligence agent Jan Karski who was an eyewitness of the Holocaust.
+Pleading for action, Karski told him that 1.8 million Jews had already been exterminated.
 In January 1944, Roosevelt established the War Refugee Board to aid Jews and other victims of Axis atrocities.
 Aside from these actions, Roosevelt believed that the best way to help the persecuted populations of Europe was to end the war as quickly as possible.
 Top military leaders and War Department leaders rejected any campaign to bomb the extermination camps or the rail lines leading to them, fearing it would be a diversion from the war effort.
 According to biographer Jean Edward Smith, there is no evidence that anyone ever proposed such a campaign to Roosevelt.

 Legacy

+The Franklin Delano Roosevelt Memorial in Washington, D.C.